-One of the things to consider when booking a holiday home many people disdain or just choose to ignore is reading terms and conditions of the Property or home holiday they are about to book.
+One of the things to consider when booking a holiday home many people disdain or just choose to ignore is reading the terms and conditions of the Property or home holiday they are about to book.

 This will help you avoid unnecessary charges, there could be hidden prices like electricity, gas or cleaning charges on top of the normal charges.